Adapting Large Language Models to Domains via Reading Comprehension: Analysis of Domain Knowledge and Prompting Ability

 Our design of reading comprehension is to learn the domain-specific knowledge from the raw texts and to enhance the prompting ability from the comprehension tasks.
 In this section, we conduct analyses on the two aspects respectively.

-\textbf{Domain Knowledge.} In addition to the prompting results presented in Sections~\ref{sec: Main Results} and~\ref{sec: Ablations on Training Data}, we also conduct fine-tuning evaluations and knowledge probing tests to assess whether the reading comprehension texts can endow the general model with domain knowledge.
-As demonstrated in the fine-tuning results in Figure~\ref{fig:analysis}, continued training on the reading comprehension texts consistently enhances model performance when fine-tuning on domain-specific tasks.
-The fine-tuning and domain knowledge probing improvements (detailed in Appendix~\ref{appendix:knowledge prob}) provide empirical evidence that the reading comprehension texts indeed imbue the general language model with domain knowledge.
+\textbf{Domain Knowledge.} In addition to the prompting evaluation in Sections~\ref{sec: Main Results} and~\ref{sec: Ablations on Training Data}, we conduct fine-tuning and knowledge probing evaluations to assess whether the continued training on reading comprehension texts endows the general model with domain knowledge.
+As shown in the fine-tuning results in Figure~\ref{fig:analysis}, after the training on reading comprehension texts, the model consistently exhibits improved results on the domain-specific tasks.
+The fine-tuning and knowledge probing improvements (detailed in Appendix~\ref{appendix:knowledge prob}) provide empirical evidence that the reading comprehension texts indeed imbue the general model with domain knowledge.

-Furthermore, it's noteworthy that Read.
+Notably, Read.
 Compre. outperforms Raw Text in all the adapted domains in the fine-tuning results.
-This improvement can be attributed to the fact that the appended comprehension tasks naturally create a ``multi-task instruction tuning" setting, which benefits single-task fine-tuning, as discussed by~\citet{FLAN-Collection}.
+This may be because the inclusion of diverse comprehension tasks naturally creates a ``multi-task instruction tuning" setting, which benefits single-task fine-tuning~\citep{FLAN-Collection}.

 \textbf{Prompting Ability.} Our approach focuses on enhancing prompting ability through the comprehension tasks.
-To assess the effectiveness of each comprehension task type, we employ general LLM benchmarks to evaluate zero-shot prompting performance.
-Specifically, we evaluate at least three general tasks for each comprehension task type, following the task clustering settings in FLAN~\citep{FLAN}.
-Besides, we assess the model's performance on general Reading Comprehension and Closed-book QA tasks to verify its ability to answer questions with or without contexts.
+To assess their effectiveness, we employ general LLM benchmarks to evaluate zero-shot prompting performance.
+Specifically, we evaluate at least three general tasks for each comprehension task type, following the task clustering setup in FLAN~\citep{FLAN}.
+Besides, we assess performance on general Reading Comprehension and Closed-book QA tasks to evaluate the ability to answer questions with or without contexts.